-As of December 31, 2004, 1,296 specific claims had been submitted to Indian and Northern Affairs Canada, of which First Nations in Quebec filed only 103.
-At that same date, 266 claims had been settled, of which only 17 came from Quebec.
+As of September 30, 2004, 1285 specific claims had been submitted to the Department of Indian Affairs and Northern Development, of which only 100 were filed by First Nations in Quebec.
+At that same date, 264 claims had been settled, of which only 17 came from Quebec.
 There is no reason to expect the number of claims to decline any time soon - in fact, quite the opposite.
 The increased access to government administrative records made possible today by access to information legislation will probably mean that the number of claims will increase compared with what we have seen over the past 30 years.

-&lt;sup>13 Kahkewistahaw First Nation 1907 Surrender Claim (Mediation), Indian Claims Commission Proceedings, (2004) 17 ICCP
+12 Kahkewistahaw First Nation 1907 Surrender Claim (Mediation), Indian Claims Commission Proceedings (2004) 17 ICCP.

-Since 1991, the Commission has received more than 124 requests for inquiries and 42 requests for mediation.
-In almost half of the 65 inquiries completed to date, the Commission's recommendations were accepted by the federal government, leading to the opening of negotiations and, in some cases, to settlement.
+Since 1991, the Commission has received more than 124 requests for inquiries and 36 requests for mediation.
+In almost half of the 60 inquiries completed to date, the Commission's recommendations were accepted by the federal government, leading to the opening of negotiations and, in some cases, to settlement.
 More than one third of the mediations culminated in a settlement.
+Clearly, the Commission is making a valuable contribution to the settlement of claims referred to it.